mohan/peanuts/readme.md

 ## Note
 * **Not tested**, do not use.
 * Please feel free to implement it yourself.
 * Internet hosting is discouraged.
-Designed to be used as an internal application.
+	* Built and designed to be used as an internal application in our unit.
+	* Less secure is enough, as it is hosted on LAN - Local Area Network.